Steady meal routines Tiny-dog warning signs Safe treats and extras

 How often should a Yorkie eat?

-That depends on age, health, and your vet's guidance, but the important part is consistency.
-Young puppies often need more frequent meals, while older dogs usually do best on a steady routine you can monitor properly.
+Depends on age and health, but consistency is what matters.
+Young puppies need more frequent meals.
+Adult Yorkies do best on a steady routine you can monitor.

 Can Yorkies eat human food?

-Some plain foods may be tolerated, but random sharing creates more problems than benefits.
+Some plain foods in tiny amounts, but random sharing creates more problems than benefits.
 Keep extras limited and avoid rich, salty, spicy, or fatty foods.

 What is the biggest feeding red flag?

-A sudden drop in appetite, repeated vomiting, diarrhoea, weakness, or obvious dehydration.
-With tiny dogs, those changes deserve attention sooner rather than later.
+A sudden drop in appetite, repeated vomiting, diarrhoea, weakness, or dehydration.
+With tiny dogs, those changes need attention sooner rather than later.

 What human foods are safest for Yorkies?

-Plain, simple foods such as a little cooked skinless chicken, rice, pumpkin, carrot, apple without seeds, or green beans may suit some dogs in small amounts.
-Extras should stay occasional and should never replace a complete diet.
+Plain cooked skinless chicken, rice, pumpkin, carrot, apple without seeds, or green beans in small amounts.
+Extras should stay occasional and never replace a complete diet.

 Should Yorkies eat bones or raw food?

 Be cautious.
-Raw diets and bones can carry choking, dental, bacterial, and digestive risks, especially for tiny dogs.
-Discuss major diet changes with your vet and supervise any chew carefully.
+Raw diets and bones carry choking, dental, bacterial, and digestive risks for tiny dogs.
+Discuss major diet changes with your vet.

 Useful next steps